AlfaKeNTAvR/gopher_ros_clearcore/README.md

 # gopher_ros_clearcore

 This package provides control of a robot chest component using ROS.
-It initializes `chest_control`, `chest_serial`, and `chest_logger` ROS nodes and sets up various ROS subscribers and service providers for controlling the chest.
+It initializes `chest_control`, `chest_serial`, and `chest_logger` ROS nodes and sets up various ROS topics and service providers for controlling the chest.
 It communicates with a Teknic ClearCore board over a serial interface to control the chest motion.

 ## Dependencies